calamont/blog/ddd_ideas.md

 }
 ```

 Our booking class clearly represents a single booking, and actions associated with it.
 It is unlikely a future developer would bastardise this class by adding methods like `getAllBookings` or `findBooking`.
 Thus, we have better preserved the cohesion of our codebase going into the future.
 And maximising the maintainability of a codebase is critical for any long-lived application.
 There is no longer a "create" function, as this is simply performed through the act of instantiating the class.
 And the actions that can be made on this **Entity** are clearly defined by the class methods.
-Instead of the vague `updateBooking` class, we have `changeSeats`.
+Instead of the vague `updateBooking` method, we have `changeSeats`.
 The code reflects the actual use case and tells the developer why it's there.

 ## Hide your domain models from the outside world

 All projects have dependencies for communicating with the outside world.
 These could help serve RESTful endpoints, communicate with other services via RPC, or connect to a database.
 While necessary, none of this has anything to do with the purpose of the service.
-So, there is no reason to couple these external dependencies to this core business logic.
+So, there is no reason to couple these external dependencies to any core business logic.
 This principle is often referred to as [clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
 DDD is not the only proponent of this style.
 But, with its strong emphasis on considered domain models, it does scream out for such an approach.

 Any layered architecture can achieve the separation of concerns required for clean architecture.
 My favourite is the Ports and Adapters (i.e. Hexagonal) style.
 It strongly promotes the use of clean domain models.
 The "ports" surround your core logic and serve as points of entry to your application.
 These ports are typically defined as interfaces.
 The concrete implementations of these interfaces are the "adapters" that leverage libraries and other dependencies to serve their function.